y-shi23/GeminiProChat/README.md

 Minimal web UI for Gemini Pro Chat.

+Now also supports OpenAI-format models (OpenAI and any OpenAI-compatible providers) with streaming.

 > [!WARNING]
 > **Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by Google.
 It is an independent project that uses Google's Gemini Pro API.